Interfacing DHT11 Temperature and Humidity Sensor with STM32 Using HAL and Timer Delays

 - Finally Display the data on the LCD.

-Since we are also displaying the data on the LCD, the LCD is initialised in the main function itself.
+Since we are also displaying the data on the LCD, the LCD is initialized in the main function itself.
 We have already covered how to use the LCD1602 via I2C to display strings, numbers, floats etc. Below are the functions for displaying the data on the LCD.

 void Display_Temp (float Temp)